2010 Article, updated November 2017

 Charitable or not?

-If an entity will have charitable purposes there are advantages in seeking recognition of its charitable status.
+If an entity will have charitable purposes there are advantages in seeking recognition of its charitable status (including the fact that donations to it will be tax-deductible).
 The Pemsel categories of charity (Income Tax Special Purposes Commissioners v Pemsel AC 531), now echoed in the Charities Act 2005, are advancement of religion, advancement of education, relief of the poor, and other purposes beneficial to the community.
 Each category has constraints of varying degrees of difficulty, and the practitioner advising on whether an entity may be regarded as being charitable needs to be familiar with occasionally complex and, even, esoteric principles.

 If a company model is more appropriate, the entity (including a charitable organisation) may be registered under the Companies Act 1993.
 For completeness, it should be noted that there are specific statutes under which industrial unions, credit unions, friendly societies, and agricultural and pastoral societies may be registered.

-If the entity is charitable, then registration with the Charities Commission under the Charities Act is highly desirable.
-A registered charity under that Act is required to file its accounts annually with the Commission and is subject to Commission monitoring and investigation.
-However, a major reason for Charities Commission registration is that the entity is seen as being publically accountable and can be regarded as credible.
+If the entity is charitable, then registration with the Charities Board under the Charities Act is highly desirable.
+A registered charity under that Act is required to file its accounts annually with Charities Services and is subject to Charities Services monitoring and investigation.
+However, a major reason for Charities Board registration is that the entity is seen as being more publically accountable and can be regarded as credible.

 A badly drafted constitution will cause dreadful (and potentially expensive) problems if issues arise about governance or management.
 Some of the problems I’ve encountered include: